stardog-union/stardog-examples/readme.md

 docco -o docs main/src/com/complexible/stardog/api/ConnectionAPIExample.java
 ```

-Or you can use the supplied `ant docs` task in each build file that will run Docco against all annotated source files.
+Or you can use the supplied `gradle docs` task in each build file that will run Docco against all annotated source files.

 ## Service Loading